IanLee88/Web-App/README.md

 This is the complete guide on displaying a form pre-filled with the extracted data that the user can review and edit in a web app.

 ## How to run it:
-Go to visual studio code, open your terminal and run:
+Install Visual Studio Code if you don't have it, open Visual Studio Code, open your terminal and run:

 pip install streamlit pandas